 WebPT EMR is a wide-ranging platform for records, notes, billing, and communications, which is specifically built for therapists.
 It's built with practice users especially in mind so it aims to be less complicated than some other EHR/EMR platforms out there, while still being able to deliver on practice needs.

-- We've featured the best medical transcription services.
+- We've featured the best medical billing services.